 Laurence Joly joined the French Industrial Property Office (INPI) as an economist in 2001.
 Since 2010, she is the chief economist and head of the Observatory fort Intellectual Property (…)

-Matsuo Nonaka is director of International Policy Division of the Japan Patent Office (JPO) since January 2016 (…)
+Matsuo Nonaka is director of the Examination Policy Planning Office of the Japan Patent Office (JPO) since January 2016 (…)